Alonso Romero

 Cons of hiring a C-8 concrete contractor to fix your sidewalk

 Honestly, there aren’t very many cons to hiring a concrete contractor to fix your sidewalk.
 Of course, you will have to pay for the fix yourself, without any help from the city.
-That may be a bigger pill to swallow for some property owners.
 However, if you have the means to fix your sidewalk, this option gets you the best bang for your buck.

 Option 3: